 - Make the filling: In a small mixing bowl whisk together the almond butter, coconut flour, and salt.
 Add maple syrup and vanilla and use a metal spoon or silicone spatula to stir the wet and dry ingredients together until well incorporated.
 Place the bowl with the filling mixture in it in your refrigerator for 5 minutes.
 The mixture will thicken as it chills.

 - Meanwhile, melt your chocolate.
-Place chocolate and coconut oil in a microwave safe glass mixing bowl.
+Place chocolate in a microwave safe glass mixing bowl.
 Microwave on high for 1 minute and 30 seconds.
 Stir immediately with a spatula to melt any remaining clumps.
 The chocolate should be completely melted and smooth.
+If not, stir in a little coconut oil so you can easily dip the almond butter egg into the chocolate.
 Alternatively, you can create a double broiler and melt the chocolate on your stovetop if you prefer.
 Once the chocolate is completely melted and smooth, set aside to cool off a bit before using.
 If it is burning hot it will melt the filling too much.

 - Form your eggs: Take 1 tablespoon of filling at a time and roll into a ball between the palm of your hands.
 Place each filling ball on the parchment lined baking sheet.
 Use your hands to gently shape the filling into an egg shape.
 Place the baking sheet in the freezer for 20-30 minutes to allow the filling to set more.